-- · acquisition of us by means of a tender offer; - · acquisition of us by means of a proxy contest or otherwise; or - removal of our incumbent officers and directors.
+- acquisition of us by means of a tender offer; - acquisition of us by means of a proxy contest or otherwise; or

 Those provisions, summarized below, are expected to discourage coercive takeover practices and inadequate takeover bids and to promote stability in our management.
 These provisions are also designed to encourage persons seeking to acquire control of us to first negotiate with our board of directors.